Mary Norris

-Mary Norris (née Cronin born 1932) was a young woman in Ireland who was sent to a Magdalene asylum, where her name was changed and she was imprisoned until removed by an aunt.
+Mary Norris (née Cronin, 1932 – 31 May 2017) was a young woman in Ireland who was sent to a Magdalene asylum, where her name was changed and she was imprisoned until removed by an aunt.
 Norris spent two years performing hard labor in the Good Shepherd Convent, a Magdalene asylum.
 Norris later came forward and recounted her experiences of abuse in the asylum and also the St Joseph's Orphanage in Killarney.